 In this guide, we will reveal everything you need to know when it comes to self employed worker rights.
 We will answer key questions.
 This includes: Do self employed have any rights?
 Does employment law apply to self employed?
 Do you have to work a week in hand if self employed?
 Can I be self employed and still work for an employer?
 If you have any further queries by the time you get to the end of this guide, please do not hesitate to get in touch.

-There are a whole host of incidents that count as a personal injury or accident at work, this can be anything from construction accidents, vibration white finger and industrial deafness in the workplace, to road traffic accidents in the workplace.
+There are a whole host of incidents that count as a personal injury or accident at work, this can be anything from construction accidents to road traffic accidents in the workplace.
 The list is well and truly endless.
 The only thing you need to ask yourself is the following…

 - Was the injury my fault?